Kunull/Writeups/docs/Pwn College/Web Security.md

     return form(["username", "password"])
 ```

+Using POST method to make the request will acticvate the first conditional which we do not want.
+We only want to retrieve the flag wihout having to authenticate.

 ### Insecure Direct Object Reference (IDOR)

+IDOR allows attackers to reference data which they otherwise shouldn't be able to.

 The user retrieveal part of the code is what we are going to exploit.